jtakeshi/jtakeshi.github.io/_pages/reading-list.md

 * Hatching Twitter: A True Story of Money, Power, Friendship, and Betrayal, by Nick Bilton
 * Super Pumped: The Battle for Uber, by Mike Issac
 * Chaos Monkeys, by Antonio Garcia Martinez
+* Bad Blood: Secrets and Lies in a Silicon Valley Startup, by John Carreyrou

 Academia and Higher Education
 ==